Themezly/Documentation/pages/framework/option-types/thz-icon.md

 </a>
 </div>

-Thz Icon option type is an option type that will let you select an icon from __3400+__ custom picked icons.
+Thz Icon option type is an option type that will help you select an icon from __3400+__ custom picked icons.

 #### option snippet simple